The Crown and Cushion pictured around 1996. The original pub was on the ground floor, where the Yorkshire Building Society is situated in this image.

 The Crown and Cushion appears on the list of Great Bolton Alehouses for 1779 when the licensee was John Mawdsley .
 In those days it was just two dwelling houses at 6 and 7 the Acres – as Mealhouse Lane was then known - joined together “now occupied and used as a public house known by the sign of the Crown and Cushion”.

 Mawdsley appears to have left the Crown and Cushion when it was sold in 1781.
-Landlords appear to have come and gone according to directories of the early nineteenth century: Richard Critchley in 1818, James Crompton in 1821, James Nicholson in 1824, Robert Crompton in 1836, Ellis Howarth in 1843 and John Thompson in 1853. .
+Landlords came and went according to directories of the early nineteenth century: Richard Critchley in 1818, James Crompton in 1821, James Nicholson in 1824, Robert Crompton in 1836, Ellis Howarth in 1843 and John Thompson in 1853. .

 Skip a few years to 1888 and the landlord was one Bethel Robinson.
 Born in Wheelton in 1862 he had something else to occupy himself with – he was a professional footballer.
 On 8 September 1888 Robinson made a little history of his own when he was part of the Bolton Wanderers team that played Derby County on the opening day of fixtures in the new Football League.
 As a defender he appears to have had a busy afternoon as the Wanderers were beaten 6-3.
 He went on to play 18 league games for Bolton that season and was the subject of a curious loan agreement with West Bromwich Albion for whom he spent three seasons playing only in FA Cup games.